Minimizing False-Positive Attributions in Explanations of Non-Linear Models: Acknowledgments

 \section{Acknowledgments}

-We thank Sebastian Weichwald, William Lehn-Schiøler, Teresa Karen Scheidt, and Lina Skerath for their contributions during the early stages of this work, particularly through their involvement in the Master’s thesis that inspired it.
+We thank Sebastian Weichwald, William Lehn-Schiøler, Teresa Dorszewski, and Lina Skerath for their contributions during the early stages of this work.
 We are also grateful to the anonymous reviewers for their valuable feedback.
-This work was supported by the Danish Data Science Academy, funded by the Novo Nordisk Foundation (NNF21SA0069429) and VILLUM FONDEN (40516), as well as the Pioneer Centre for AI (DNRF P1) and the Novo Nordisk Foundation (“Cognitive spaces – Next generation explainability”, NNF22OC0076907).
+This work was supported by the Danish Data Science Academy, funded by the Novo Nordisk Foundation (NNF21SA0069429) and VILLUM FONDEN (40516), as well as the Pioneer Centre for AI (DNRF P1) and the Novo Nordisk Foundation ("Cognitive spaces – Next generation explainability", NNF22OC0076907).